stijni/meeteasier-docker/README.md

 # meeteasier-docker
-Mod your credential in docker-compose
+Modify your credential in docker-compose